 Federation Business School and the PRME

 Federation Business School first joined the PRME in 2012 and is now an Advanced PRME signatory.
-Federation Business School (FBS) has funded a PRME Coordinator role and the established a PRME Committee, responsible for implementation of the faculty's PRME Strategic Plan 2016-20.
+Federation Business School (FBS) has funded a PRME Coordinator role and the established a PRME Committee, responsible for implementation of the school's PRME Strategic Plan 2016-20.
 This plan maps the school’s PRME priorities for the next five years and how the school intends to meet its PRME obligations.

 FBS continues to embed the principles of sustainability, values and ethics and corporate social responsibility into the university experience of all staff and students undertaking FBS programs.
 FBS has continued its participation in programs such as ENACTUS and the New Colombo Plan, that engage staff and students in activities for an inclusive and sustainable global economy